califano-lab/SEARCHIN/README.md

 #### Generation of the VIPER table used as input data

-Here is the code to generate the VIPER table:
+Here is the code to generate the VIPER table: [Code to generate the manuscript's VIPER table](sources/examples/als-tables-generation/viper-table-generator.R)

 ### Troubleshooting